-All of the Health and Energy sediment data, with the exception of Sr-90, are in good agreement, with concentrations either below detection limits or consistent with expected historical values.
-Figure 3.4.2 shows the Health and Energy split results for Cs-137.
+All of the Health and Energy sediment and soil data are in good agreement, with concentrations either below detection limits or consistent with expected historical values.
+As examples, Figures 3.4.2 and 3.4.3 show the Health and Energy split results for Cs-137 and U-234, respectively.